Andrew Carnegie Fellows Program

 When and how will nominees be informed of the results of the selection process?

-Does Carnegie Corporation of New York provide feedback on nominations that are not selected?
+Does Andrew Carnegie Foundation provide feedback on nominations that are not selected?

 Due to the large number of nominations that we receive, unfortunately we are not able to respond to requests for feedback.